Opportunities for Network Coding: To Wait or Not to Wait: Should we maintain waiting time information?

-\begin{proofField} \begin{proof} From Lemma \ref{hist} if the MDP $\{(Y_n, A_n), n \ge 0\}$ has a history dependent policy that is optimal, then we can construct a randomized Markov policy that yields the same long-run average cost given $Y_0 = (0,0)$.
-Therefore, if there exists a randomized history dependent policy that is optimal, then there exists a randomized Markov policy $u^*$ that minimizes $V(u)$ defined in (\ref{gu_fn}).

-Knowing the entire history of states and actions one can always determine the history of waiting times as well as the current waiting times of all packets.
-Therefore the optimal policy $u^\prime$ that uses waiting time information is equivalent to a history dependent policy.
-From Lemma \ref{hist}, we can always find a randomized Markov policy that yields the same optimal solution as $V(u^\prime)$. \end{proof} \end{proofField}
+\begin{proof} The first result immediately follows from Lemma~\ref{lemma:history-policy-imply-rand}.
+Now, we focus on the second result.
+We notice that knowing the entire history of states (i.e., the number of packets in the queues) and actions one can always determine the history of waiting times as well as the current waiting times of all packets.
+Therefore the average-optimal policy $\theta^\prime$ that uses waiting time information is equivalent to a history dependent policy.
+From Lemma~\ref{lemma:history-policy-imply-rand}, we can always find a randomized Markov policy that yields the same average-optimal solution as $V(\theta^\prime)$. \end{proof}